 The Day Begins With Intention

-December 19, 2025 began like most days do—getting Isabella ready for school, moving through routines that feel familiar even when they don't go quite as planned.
+December 19, 2025 began like most days do—getting my daughter ready for school, moving through routines that feel familiar even when they don't go quite as planned.
 We spent more time than expected searching for a specific outfit we had picked out for her last day before winter break, turning the morning into a scavenger hunt before the day even fully started.

 Eventually, I handed things off to my mother while waiting for my cousin to arrive, then moved on with the rest of the morning—helping get a few kids to school and spending a short, quiet moment with Eve afterward.
 Just enough time to breathe before the rest of the day unfolded.